Risky IP report workbook

-- Permissions to use the Azure AD Monitor Workbooks.
+- Permissions to use the Microsoft Entra ID Monitor Workbooks.
 To use Workbooks, you need:

-- Access to a Log Analytics Workspace and the following roles in Azure AD (if accessing Log Analytics through Azure portal): Security administrator, Security reader, Reports reader, Global administrator
+- Access to a Log Analytics Workspace and the following roles in Microsoft Entra ID (if accessing Log Analytics through Microsoft Entra admin center): Security administrator, Security reader, Reports reader, Global administrator

 What is in the report?